 SAS is a grassroots non-profit organization that is highly dependent on our incredible crew of dedicated volunteers.
 Volunteering at the IAWP is a unique opportunity to get involved with your local urban wetlands!
 We have many different volunteer positions, ranging from one-time volunteer events to long-term volunteer positions.

-WHAT IS Indreland Audubon Wetland Preserve (IAWP) BUSY BEAVERS?
+About the Indreland Audubon Wetland Preserve (IAWP) Busy Beavers

 Restoration, Maintenance and Monitoring: Volunteers engage in direct restoration and enhancement activities to maintain and monitor the wetland.
 Activities include well/piezometer monitoring, tree watering and wrapping, photo point monitoring, mulching, weed removals and beaver management.
 Additionally, volunteers will help collect long-term data that may include water quality data (i.e. collecting water samples for lab analysis), fauna diversity (i.e. bird nest counts, wildlife surveys), and flora diversity (i.e. plant surveys).
 There will be a particular focus on collecting before and after restoration data at the IAWP.
 These volunteers are crucial to the long-term success of restoration and enhancement of the wetland.